thedougco/responsive.ly/_posts/2013-04-1-session-notes-for-josh-clarks-designing-for-touch-at-an-event-apart-seattle.md

 Put the things people use at the sides, not necessarily the main navigation.
 Josh makes a point that the main navigation is where people go when they can't find what they want in the main canvas.

 **How big should touch targets be?**
-Seven milimeters – study by Microsoft on touch miss rates vs millimeter target size.
+Seven millimeters – study by Microsoft on touch miss rates vs millimeter target size.
 Millimeters are poor unit of measurement.

 1 pixel = 1/96 inch
 7mm = 26.457 pixels